MacLemon/CongressChecklist/README.md

 - Smart Watches
     - Charging cable or docking station required to charge
 - A portable battery pack (aka powerbank) so you can charge on the go.
 (And the necessary cable to recharge that battery pack overnight.
 A USB-A to micro USB cable in most cases, maybe already a USB-C cable as well.)
-- A spare plastic card to fool the power-saving system in your hotel room, while you're not there.
+- A spare plastic card to [fool the power-saving system][140] in your hotel room, while you're not there.
 (So your gear can charge and the LEDs keep blinking.)

 #### Laptop and Devices